Excellent performance, facial detection and continuous video recording make the Nest Hello the ultimate video doorbell.

 Why buy the Nest Hello?

-Without a battery, the Nest Hello isn’t quite as easy or as convenient to install as the Ring Video Doorbell 2.
+Without a battery, the Nest Hello isn’t quite as easy or as convenient to install as the Ring Video Doorbell 2, which can be installed practically anywhere.
 But that’s the only minor downside, as the fully wired Nest Hello has so many more advantages over its competition.

-Swifter performance, Google Home notifications and, with Nest Ware, continuous video recording and facial recognition make the Nest Hello the best video doorbell available.
-For the ultimate protection of your front door, this is the model to buy.
+Swifter performance, Google Home notifications and smart display answering, plus, with Nest Aware, continuous video recording and facial recognition make the Nest Hello the best video doorbell available.
+It’s also a great security camera in its own right, too For the ultimate protection of your front door, this is the model to buy.